-As required by section 5.94 of the LG Act some documents must be made available for public inspection.
+Section 5.94 of the LG Act requires the Town to make some documents available for public inspection.
 Detailed below are some of the documents available for inspection at the Town's Administration Building.
-Some of the documents are published on the Town's website in accordance with the LG Act.
+Some of which are also published on the Town's website in accordance with the LG Act.

-Annual Report Annual Budget Code of Conduct for Council Members, Committee Members and Candidates Corporate Business Plan Council Member Contact Details Delegated Authority Register Disability Access and Inclusion Plan Employee Code of Conduct Schedule of Fees and Charges Local Laws Map of the District Model Standards for CEO Recruitment, Performance and Termination Minutes and Agendas of Council, Committee and Electors' Meetings Owners and Occupiers Register and Electoral Rolls Policy Manual Rate Record Record Keeping Plan Registers required under the LG Act Strategic Community Plan Tender Register Town Planning Schemes
+Annual Report Annual Budget Code of Conduct for Council Members, Committee Members and Candidates Corporate Business Plan Council Member Contact Details Delegated Authority Register Disability Access and Inclusion Plan Employee Code of Conduct Schedule of Fees and Charges Local Laws Map of the District Model Standards for CEO Recruitment, Performance and Termination Minutes and Agendas of Council, Owners and Occupiers Register Policy Manual Committee and Electors' Meetings and Electoral Rolls Rate Record Record Keeping Plan Registers required under the LG Act Strategic Community Plan Tender Register Town Planning Schemes